wengmister/franka-vr-teleop/README.md

 Ruckig initialized for velocity control!
 Starting with zero velocity commands to smoothly take over control
 ```

+When [bidexhand] is set to `true`, IK solver will limit the joint range of J7 to prevent damaging the servo sleeve attachment.
+Argument currently defaults to true.

 ### 2. Start VR Application